AI Agents Can Already Autonomously Perform Experimental High Energy Physics

 \subsection{Toward robust AI-assisted analysis}

-The path forward is not to deploy AI agents as unsupervised analysis machines, but to develop them as powerful tools within a framework that preserves the rigor and scrutiny that the HEP community rightly demands.
+The path forward is not to deploy AI agents as unsupervised analysis machines, but to develop them as tools within a framework that preserves the rigor and scrutiny that the HEP community rightly demands.
 This requires investment in several concrete areas:

-\begin{enumerate} \item \textbf{Benchmarks for physics analysis.} The community currently lacks standardized benchmarks for evaluating agent performance on realistic, end-to-end physics analysis tasks.
-Existing benchmarks such as CelloAI~\cite{Atif:2026eju} focus on code generation and documentation; what is needed are benchmarks that test the full analysis chain---from event selection design through statistical inference---on datasets with known ground truth.
+\begin{enumerate} \item \textbf{Benchmarks for physics analysis.} The community is only beginning to develop standardized benchmarks for evaluating agent performance on realistic, end-to-end physics analysis tasks.
+Existing benchmarks such as CelloAI~\cite{Atif:2026eju} focus on code generation and documentation, and Collider-Bench~\cite{colliderbench} evaluates agents on reproducing LHC searches as simulation pipelines; what is still needed are benchmarks that test the full analysis chain---from event selection design through statistical inference---on real datasets with known ground truth.
 The LHC Olympics~\cite{Kasieczka:2021xcg} anomaly detection challenge offers a partial template, but benchmarks targeting standard measurements (cross-sections, coupling extractions, event shape variables) with realistic systematic uncertainty structures would be far more informative.

 \item \textbf{Standardized review protocols for AI-produced analyses.} Collaborations should develop explicit protocols for reviewing analyses in which substantial portions of the code and strategy were produced by AI agents.
 These protocols should specify what additional scrutiny is warranted---for example, mandatory independent re-implementation of key results, systematic comparison of agent-chosen selections against published baselines, or automated regression testing against known-good analysis outputs.
 The multi-agent review system we describe in this paper is a step in this direction, but it complements rather than replaces human review.